michaelbtan/colormypage-lfg/img-gen/README.md

 <p>Let the magic begin—<strong>download your free unicorn coloring pages now</strong> and bring your fantasy world to life!</p>

 Using the above example templete can you make a blog post for ColorMyPage.com, free downloadable coloring pages.
+The following topic:

 ## 2. Coloring Pages